 If you have answered yes to three or more of these questions then it is time for you to see a professional.

 Effects of Porn Addiction

-Because porn addiction is often a private behavior that is carried out secretly or in isolation, it may seem like there are limited negative effects.
+Because porn addiction is often a private behaviour that is carried out secretly or in isolation, it may seem like there are limited negative effects.
 After all, there are no other people involved, just the addict and his or her computer, videos or photos.
-But the negative effects of a porn addiction can be very similar to those found with any other type of addiction.
+But the negative effects of porn addiction can be very similar to those found with any other type of addiction.
 It is best to seek professional help at a pornography addiction treatment center so that all of the problems that accompany your addiction can be addressed or resolved.
 If left untreated, pornography addiction can result in negative effects, which may include:

 - Broken or troubled intimate relationships

 - Feelings of shame and/or guilt